mdhiman/Computational-Geometry/LineSegmentIntersection/readme.txt

-write command in console for comiling
+write command in console for compiling
 "gcc -o linesegment.out linesegment.c -std=gnu99 -lm"

 then run the code by